The AK FAQ

 Q: I'm a distinguished professor who would like to request one of your publications to help indoctrinate my students against capitalism and the State.
 How do I request a desk copy?

 A: Great news.
 First, make sure the book was published by AK Press (if it was not, you can still contact us and we'll help you get in touch with the publisher).
 Secondly, send a request on letterhead with complete contact information, course name, and enrollment to firstname.lastname@example.org.
 Of, if you’re old school, fax it to (510) 208-1701

 Q: I write for the New York Times Review of Books and Drunk and Disorderly Quarterly, how do I request a review copy of one of your books?

 A: Send your contact information along with publication name and expected date of review to email@example.com.

 Q: I have a highly rarefied, comprehensible-only-to-me take on anarchism and I want to argue with you about it.
 Who shall I send my query to?

 A: Please don’t.

 Q: How cool is it to work at AK Press!?

 A: It's the coolest thing in the world if you are aware of all it entails.
-Being a part of a collective means constant vigilance—both to grow as an individual and as one part of a greater whole, with common ideals.
-There's no clear blueprint for working with people on a libertarian political project (and anyone with prescriptions is a charlatan).
-So mix that with being a part of an anarchist project whose work is mostly extremely tedious (from packing boxes to proofreading) and blend it with having to exist within a capitalist economy—that we seek to transcend—and it can be a noxious cocktail.
+Being a part of a collective means constant vigilance—both to grow as an individual and as one part of a greater whole.
+There's no clear blueprint for working with people on a libertarian political project (and don’t trust anyone who says they have one).
+In addition, it’s a lot of work—and that work is mostly extremely tedious (from packing boxes to proofreading).
+Combine that with having to do it all within a capitalist economy—that we seek to transcend—and you have something that takes a lot of stamina to handle.
 But, despite all the frustrations and limitations, what could be more exhilarating than distributing and publishing materials that encourage everyday people to rebuild society from the ground up?